 The Vermont Department of Taxes continues to carefully monitor the evolving situation related to the COVID-19 pandemic.
 We are working closely with the office of Gov. Phil Scott, the legislature, and community leaders.
 We are also following changes at the federal level and adhering to guidance from the Vermont Department of Health.

-What did the Department of Taxes announce about Meals and Rooms Tax and Sales and Use Tax?
+What did the Department of Taxes announce on March 23 about Vermont Meals and Rooms Tax and Sales and Use Tax?

-The Department announced on Monday, March 23, that until further notice, it will not assess penalties or interest for those businesses that have been affected by the COVID-19 pandemic and cannot meet the March 25, 2020, or April 25, 2020, sales and use tax or meals and rooms tax deadlines.
+The Department announced on March 23 that it would temporarily not assess penalties or interest for those businesses that had been affected by the COVID-19 pandemic and could not meet the March 25, 2020, or April 25, 2020, sales and use tax or meals and rooms tax deadlines.

-Are my meals and rooms taxes or sales and use taxes abated?
+Can my meals and rooms taxes or sales and use taxes be abated?

 No, by law the Commissioner of Taxes cannot authorize an abatement of a business’s obligation to pay the taxes it has collected from customers.

-Did the announcement cancel collection of meals and rooms or sales and use tax moving forward?
+Did the March 23 announcement cancel my responsibility to collect meals and rooms or sales and use tax moving forward?

-No, this announcement did not cancel collection of these taxes moving forward.
-Businesses should continue to collect the taxes moving forward as normal.
+No, this announcement did not cancel collection of these taxes during March and April, or moving forward.
+Businesses are required to continue to collect and report the taxes as normal moving forward.

-Is the due date for the filing and tax payment moved?
+Were the due dates for the filing and tax payment moved?

-No, the Commissioner does not have legal authority to move the due date for the returns.
-Businesses that can file the return and make the tax payment by the original due date should do so.
-However, the Department understands the unprecedented challenges that our small and local businesses are facing right now, so until further notice, it is waiving penalty and interest for those who are not able to meet these deadlines.
+No, the Commissioner does not have legal authority to move the due dates for the taxes.
+However, the Department understands the unprecedented challenges that our small and local businesses are facing and is temporarily waiving penalty and interest for those who were not able to meet these March and April deadlines.

 Do I still have to file my federal and state taxes by April 15?